-The Calm Harm app powered by stem4 helps young people resist or manage the urge to self-harm.
-Developed by Dr Nihara Krause, a Consultant Clinical Psychologist, together with ideas from young people, Calm Harm uses strategies from Dialectical Behaviour Therapy (DBT) to help users learn to identify and manage their ‘emotional mind’, teaching impulse control, emotional regulation and tracking underlying triggers to harmful urges.
+The Calm Harm app by stem4 helps young people resist or manage the urge to self-harm.
+Developed by Dr Nihara Krause, a consultant Clinical Psychologist, together with ideas from young people, the Calm Harm app uses strategies from Dialectical Behaviour Therapy (DBT) to help users learn to identify and manage their ‘emotional mind’, teaching impulse control, emotional regulation and tracking underlying triggers to harmful urges.

-It is not a substitute for a mental health professional.
+It is not a substitute for the assessment and individualised treatment of a health/mental health professional.

-Please note that Calm Harm is not a substitute for assessment and intervention by a mental health professional.
+Please note that the Calm Harm app is not a substitute for assessment and intervention by a mental health professional.
 It is recommended a GP should be consulted in the first instance.

 ‘The urge to self-harm is like a wave – it feels most powerful when you start wanting to do it.
 Once you surf the wave, the urge will fade.’